sambhav/CookieS/README.md

 # ![image](https://user-images.githubusercontent.com/16130816/87261930-09725f00-c4b0-11ea-986b-fef3a4d1b529.png) CookieS ![image](https://user-images.githubusercontent.com/16130816/87261894-e3e55580-c4af-11ea-9d60-49dee1b35b21.png)

 CookieS is a Cookiecutter as a Service platform.
-It spins up a web server that is able to discover and register Github repositories tagged with `cookiecutter` in their topics.
-It can then dynamically generate forms mirroring the inputs required for the cookiecutter creation and finally create a Github repository with the output.
+It can dynamically generate forms mirroring the inputs required for the cookiecutter creation and finally create a Github repository with the output.
 It also supports default values for cookiecutters based on user specified organizations.

 # Demo